Follow our reporting and get involved. Sign up for our newsletter.

-Caitlin Havlak is a data journalist, analyst and developer dedicated to making complex issues more accessible and engaging to a broad audience.
-Caitlin has worked on a number of Discourse projects over the past two years, such as the Cost to Commute Calculator for Moving Forward and a deep data analysis into racial profiling in the Prairies in partnership with Maclean's magazine.
+Caitlin Havlak is chief operating officer of Discourse Media.
+As Discourse’s earliest employee, Caitlin brings key institutional knowledge about how Discourse functions to her role overseeing the company’s operational challenges during this rapid period of growth.
+She also leads digital development of our technology and digital properties.
+Prior to taking on this role, Caitlin led Discourse’s data journalism team.
+She is a data analyst and developer dedicated to making complex issues more accessible and engaging to a broad audience.
+Caitlin’s data journalism work earned Discourse national and international awards for projects including the Cost to Commute Calculator for Moving Forward and a deep data analysis into racial profiling in the Prairies in partnership with Maclean's magazine.
 Caitlin is also an adjunct professor at the University of British Columbia, where she teaches data journalism and visualization.

 Katie Lewis is Discourse’s Director of Editorial Products.
 She’s an award-winning journalist for outlets including the Ottawa Citizen, the CBC, The Toronto Star and the Institute for War and Peace Reporting.
 Katie has reported from countries around the globe — including Uganda, South Sudan, Somalia, Colombia, China and more.
 She was a recipient of the Goff Penny Award for Young Canadian Journalists, the Diane King Stuemer Fellowship and the IDRC Award for International Development Journalism.
 Most recently, she worked in a senior communications role with RBC.
 Katie holds both a Bachelor and Master of Journalism Degree from Carleton University.